joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 )
 ```

-Next, run the query.
-This may take a few minutes.
+Next, run the query using `name_backbone_checklist()`.
+This may take a
+few minutes.
+Note that it is actually preferrable to query full
+scientific names with authors, but we are skipping that because of time
+restrictions.

 ``` r
 fern_tree_names_lookup <- name_backbone_checklist(names_query)
 dim(fern_tree_names_lookup)
 ```

-    [1] 5581   26
+    [1] 5703   26

 As so often, the results are a large dataframe.
 Let’s just peak at the
 first row to see what’s going on.